meltedhyperion/live-your-life/README.md

+# Last Commit has the INterview assignment by Headout;

 # Globetrotter Challenge

 Globetrotter Challenge is a full-stack travel guessing game where users receive cryptic clues about famous destinations and must guess the correct location to unlock fun facts and trivia.
 The application leverages a Golang based backend (using chi) and a React-based frontend and Supabase for authentication and PostgreSQL DB.